 Every pastor should understand that some of his most effective ministering will be through counseling.
 This is very time consuming, and the pastor may feel that other duties are more important.
-However, he must remember that his ministry will only be as successful as he succeeds in helping individuals.
-He has no alternative than to plan his schedule to permit time in personally dealing with the problems and doing his utmost to help each one.
+However, he must remember that his ministry will be as successful only as he succeeds in helping individuals.
+He has no alternative than to plan his schedule to permit time to deal personally with problems and to do his utmost to help each one.
 Understanding this part of his pastoral duties should cause him to desire to prepare himself to the best of his ability for pastoral counseling.